Avondale, Cincinnati: Riots of 1967

 The 1967 Riots began on June 12 and lasted several days.
 They were just one of 159 riots that swept cities in the United States during the "Long Hot Summer of 1967".
 In May 1967 Posteal Laskey Jr. was convicted as the Cincinnati Strangler.
-Laskey was a man accused of allegedly raping and murdering six women, and the jury's decision was considered controversial.
+Laskey was a man accused of raping and murdering six women, and the jury's decision was considered controversial.
 On June 11 Peter Frakes, Laskey's cousin, picketed with a sign that read, "Cincinnati Guilty-Laskey Innocent!"
 Frakes was arrested by police for exercising his First Amendment rights.
 Incensed Black community leaders held a protest meeting on June 12 at the Abraham Lincoln statue on the corner of Reading and Rockdale Roads.
 Some people broke away from the riot in order to damage property.

 In Avondale some of the rioters smashed, looted, damaged cars, buildings, and stores.
 A witness reported, "there's not a window left on Reading Road or Burnett Avenue.
 The youths are doing it and adults are standing by and laughing.
 All ages are active.
 Women could be seen carrying babies."
 The rioting spread from Avondale to Bond Hill, Winton Terrace, Walnut Hills, Corryville, Clifton, West End, and Downtown.
 A 15-year-old boy was critically wounded in front of a fire station that was being fired upon by a car full of rioters.
 According to an Avondale resident, rioting was over the constant police harassment, lack of jobs, and shopkeepers "jacking up prices and selling bad products."

 Governor James A. Rhodes ordered 700 Ohio National Guardsmen into Cincinnati to halt the rioters.
 The National Guard patrolled the streets in jeeps, armed with machine guns.
 Rioters avoided these armed forces as the Guardsmen were given the order to kill if they were fired upon.
 By June 15, when the riot had been stopped, one person was dead, 63 injured, 404 had been arrested, and the city had incurred $2 million in property damage.

 The day before the riots began Martin Luther King Jr. visited Zion Baptist Church in Avondale and preached a doctrine of non-violence.